sdomoszlai13/sdomoszlai13.github.io/_posts/2023-06-01-yocto-project.md

   - multithreading
   - high control of hardware
   - libraries
-  -
 * General Purpose Operating System (GPOS):
   - less control of hardware
   - singificant overhead (background tasks, memory management...)
   - usually portable

 Linux is a GPOS.
 Thus, only the categories 'bare metal' and 'RTOS' aren't covered by Linux (yet?).
 A simple way to run a Linux distro on a single-board computer (SBC) is to flash an image of the distro onto an SD card and boot the OS from it.
-However, in this case usually there are a lot of system components that aren't needed for the specific application and can be considered bloatware.
-These can be removed manually once the system is botted, but do you really wanna do this in serial production?
+However, in this case there are usually a number of system components that aren't needed for the specific application and can be considered bloatware.
+These can be removed manually once the system is booted.
+If you now think 'there must be a better way to achieve this', you're absolutely right.
 Imagine a software that lets you select exactly which system components and even which drivers you'd like to use and *creates* this customized Linux distro for you.
 Look no further: This is the Yocto Project.

 ## 2. Yocto Project Basics